 The speaker for the 10th anniversary of a lecture series sponsored by the Theological Consortium of Greater Columbus was once introduced to a new pope with these words:

 John L. Allen Jr., associate editor of The Boston Globe and senior Vatican analyst for CNN, is to appear for the World Religions and Interreligious Dialogue event at 7 p.m.
 Wednesday, April 2, in the Jessing Center at the Pontifical College Josephinum, 7625 N. High St.

 The lecture is free and open to the public.
 Registration is not required.

 Allen's topic is, "Pope Francis and the World's Religions."

-"He's just somebody who anybody and everybody will turn to for what's going on in the Vatican and what's going on with any particular pope," said Paul D. Numrich, Ph.D., chairman of the program in World Religions and Interreligious Dialogue for the consortium, includes Trinity Lutheran Seminary, the Pontifical College Josephinum, the Methodist Theological School in Ohio, and Bexley Hall Seabury Western Theological Seminary Federation.
+"He's just somebody who anybody and everybody will turn to for what's going on in the Vatican and what's going on with any particular pope," said Paul D. Numrich, Ph.D., chairman of the program in World Religions and Interreligious Dialogue for the consortium, which includes Trinity Lutheran Seminary, the Pontifical College Josephinum, the Methodist Theological School in Ohio and Bexley Hall Seabury Western Theological Seminary Federation.

 Given "how immensely popular Pope Francis is," landing Allen as the guest speaker for the 10-year anniversary of the lecture series will make it the special event consortium officials were hoping for, Numrich said.